Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added destructors for Dungeon, MenuScene, HUDLayer, and PauseMenuScene
 - Added 'Scene' parameter to the constructors of all Dungeons.
 This allows a lot more flexibility in creating sprites early.
 - Added globals for the level numbers
 - Added Shrine class.
-Choices are incomplete.
+Chests are implemented and Health recovery is partially implemented.
+Trinkets are not implemented.